DMacMakes/dmdocs/content/en/torrens/ise102/week5/index.md

 ---

 <!-- First, what are functions and how do you use them? -->
-## Doing the same thing, but different
+## Doing the same thing all the time

 In a **shooter** like _Battlefield_, _Overwatch_ or _Fortnight_, what are you doing a lot of? **Shooting**.
 Hitting things, missing things.
 Weapon switching, reloading.